SeventhOdyssey71/derived-objects/README.md

-# Sui Derived Objects Examples
+# Sui Derived Objects Examples -- by Sele, a rugged dev from Abagana

 A comprehensive repository demonstrating the use of derived objects in Sui Move, showcasing deterministic address generation and various practical use cases.